DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 	resultMorph updateList
 ````

 OK.
-Let's click on some buttons!!
+Let's open a new IEDictWindow and click on some buttons!!

 ![Cuis Window](SamplePkg/IADict65.png)